 Students taking accredited Seminary work elsewhere who wish to have that work officially transferred to CTS must make that request in writing to the Registrar.
 Courses must be graduate level (doctoral level for doctoral students), and not counted toward another degree.
-Courses with a grade of B- or below will not transfer in.
+Up to one third of the course requirements for the CTS degree can be transferred from a previous master's program (8 courses for the MDiv, and 6 for the MA; no courses may be transferred in for the STM or for a Certificate).
+Students may petition for an exception to this policy.
+Courses with a grade of B or below will not transfer in.
 Advanced standing without credit may exempt students from required courses, permitting the substitution of electives to fulfill CTS degree requirements.
 Transfer credits do not apply to a student's cumulative GPA, and the grades of transferred courses are not listed on a student's CTS transcript.
 Any questions about what is an acceptable transfer credit should be referred to the Registrar, who will consult with the Academic Dean or other faculty members.
-Also, work done prior to seven years before entering CTS may not be considered for transfer credits.
+Also, work done prior to ten years before entering CTS may not be considered for transfer credits.